-The only patient interaction is the need to recharge the battery each day with a wireless charger (the Smart Charger) through the skin for approximately 20 minutes (depending on the amount of fluid extracted each day).

-While charging, performance data from the alfapump are transferred to the Smart Charger and transmitted wirelessly via the mobile phone network to secure servers using our proprietary DirectLink technology.
+The only patient interaction is the need to recharge the battery each day with a wireless charger (the Smart Charger) through the skin for approximately 30 minutes (depending on the amount of fluid extracted each day).
+While charging, pump performance data from the alfapump® is transferred to the Smart Charger.

-Remote pump performance monitoring
+Pump performance monitoring